Melaya leff: History

 In Sohag, Idfu, and Kom Ombo, there is the birda, named for a striped wool fabric called bird, said to have been worn by the Prophet.
 It may be made of coarse wool, fine wool, or rayon.
 Sometimes it is made of brown wool with a red or green stripe by the finged ends, sometimes it is striped all over in brown and black, and foreign made fabric has the selvage left visible to show its place of manufacture, and looks like a stripe at a distance.
 It is worn in two ways: draped over the crown of the head or with one end attached to the waist and thrown over the head.

 In Qena and Bahriya one finds the nishra or futa, a fine plaid wool rectangle with fringed ends and a black background and red and white lines.
 Between Qena and Luxor, as well as Sudan, there is also the ferka, which is a yellow, white, and black plaid rectangle of cloth.
 If a woman in Qena does not wear these wears the birda, but this birda will be of a fine black wool.

 By the 20th century, the melaya came to refer to a black mantle, a reversal from the distinction Lane records.
 By 1987, a lower-class woman wearing a melaya would be assumed to be Muslim over being Christian.

 Farida Fahmy and the Reda Troupe are often credited with the invention of dance that uses the melaya as a prop.
 While this is debated, it is true that she and the Reda Troupe invented a theatrical dance using it.
 The first dance, according to Mahmoud Reda, was a skit where a licorice seller angered a woman by spilling syrup on her, and she threw off her melaya to fight him.
 The melaya in this use was part of the archetypal "bint al balad" (lit.
 Daughter or girl of the country).
 This character type has been compared to the American "girl next door".
 In the early to mid 20th century, various actresses can be seen wearing the melaya in its black, plain version.
 The dancing versions worn today often feature paliettes and sequins, in silver, gold, and multicolor.
 According to Reda, while stretchy and chiffon fabric is common, the proper fabric for a dancer's melaya is made of tiny pleats so that it's stretchy, but still resembles a modesty garment.

+The melaya is likely related to other Saharan draped mantles such as the Sudanese toub, north Nigerian laffaya, and the dampe, as seen by the similarity of the garments and the fact that they are in geographic proximity.